dchakarov/aoc2022-day3/README.md

-# Advent of Code {template}
+# Advent of Code 2022 Day 3

-Xcode command line template to bootstrap your Advent of Code solutions